How to Be More Self Aware: 8 Tips to Boost Self-Awareness

 5. Practice meditation and other mindfulness habits.

 Meditation is the practice of improving your mindful awareness.
-Most types of meditation focus on the breath, but not all meditation has to be formal.
+Most types of meditation focus on the breath, but not all meditation and mindfulness doesn't have to be formal.
 You can also find greater clarity from regular moments of reflection.

 During your meditations, you may stop to think about some specific questions.